Toyota GR Corolla: Core, Premium & Premium Plus

-US market model grades are the Core, Premium, and Premium Plus.
-The restyled front bumper was designed for better cooling and aerodynamics.
+The model grades for the US market are the Core, Premium, and Premium Plus.
 Behind the right-hand side of the bumper, a sub-radiator is standard on the Premium Plus, or optional on the Premium.
 While the left-hand side of the bumper houses the transmission fluid cooler for the 8-speed DAT.
+All trims now produce 295 ftlb of torque and come with front and rear torsen limited slip differentials standard.

 With hood bulge and vents, forged carbon roof, the US market Premium Plus is the successor of the Circuit Edition.